JaedanC/pygui/README.md

 1. Install python dependecies.
 2. Run `dear_bindings`'s binding generation script.
-3. Compile cimgui, glfw, and the implementations as shared dlls.
+3. Compile dcimgui, glfw, and the implementations as shared dlls.
 4. *Optionally:* Add function definitions for yet to be implemented pygui functions.
 5. Compile the cython into a python module.